Last Updated on November 29, 2023 by Laura Teso

 After consulting with the maximum experts of apnea, diving and cave diving, he hired three teams of engineers who developed the pool, the platforms at different depths, the caves, the well that reaches the maximum depth point and the suspended tunnel allowing visitors to see for themselves the pool from the inside.
 About 600 workman were employed and the pool was ready after 365 days, a year.

-On May 1st 2014 the water pipelines were opened in order to fill the pool.
+On May 1st 2014 they opened the water pipelines in order to fill the pool.
 But, remember, it is the deepest pool in the world.
 So it took 9 days to fill it.

 Umberto Pellizzari, among the best free-divers of all times, measured personally the meters of depth before the opening.